 Mr. Kesselman’s works for children have brought him national attention and he has been commissioned to write for children’s choirs, middle school, junior school, high school, college, community, church, and professional ensembles.
 Boosey & Hawkes, Roger Dean Music, Lawson-Gould Music Publishers, Colla Voce, Carl Fischer Music and G. Schirmer have published many of Mr. Kesselman’s choral works.
 His compositions and arrangements are also available through www.kesselmanpress.com and www.MusicSpoke.com He served as a long-time choral editor for Boosey & Hawkes Music Publishers.
 He is also the co-founder and Associate Director of the Choral Music Experience Teacher Training Institute.

-Kesselman has been Director of Choral Activities at the College of DuPage in Glen Ellyn, a suburb of Chicago, since 1981.
+Kesselman served as Director of Choral Activities at the College of DuPage in Glen Ellyn, a suburb of Chicago, from 1981-2022.
 He is Founder and Music Director of the New Classic Singers, a professional choral ensemble.
-He also directs the DuPage Chorale and College of DuPage Chamber Singers.
+He also directed the DuPage Chorale and College of DuPage Chamber Singers.
 A native of Milwaukee, he holds undergraduate degrees in piano and composition from Macalester College in Saint Paul, Minnesota, and a master’s degree in conducting from the University of Southern California.
 In addition to teaching and composing, Mr. Kesselman is active as a conductor, pianist, clinician and lecturer.
-He is music director for a variety of opera and musical theatre productions.
-Kesselman is Chair of the Music Program at College of DuPage and Founding Curator of the Music Fridays @ Noon series.
-He currently serves as President of Illinois Choral Directors Association.
+He has been music director for a variety of opera and musical theatre productions.
+Kesselman was Chair of the Music Program at College of DuPage and Founding Curator of the Music Fridays @ Noon series.
+He served as President of Illinois Choral Directors Association.
 Chicago a cappella awarded Kesselman its Tribute Award in 2018.